omarsar/os/13 IO Systems.md

 -  a spool is a buffer that holds output for a device, such as a printer, that cannot accept interleaved data streams.

+- Protected memory can avoid complete system malfunction.
+Network problems can be dealt with resubmitting system calls by the operating system.
+Permanent reasons (such as when device controllers become defective) are not recoverable by the OS.

+- Error handling - a bit of information (errno), in form of an integer, is returned by the system call

+- I/O protection - Instead of having users perform direct I/O, the request must go through the OS by means of a system call; memory protection also protect any memory-mapped and I/O port memory locations from user access. in case of memory-mapped graphics controller, for example, the kernel provides locking mechanism to protect overload on the device.

+- In summary, the I/O subsystem coordinates a collection of services that are available to applications and to other parts of the kernel.
+The I/O subsystem supervises these procedures:
+	+ management of the name space for files and devices
+	+ access control to files and devices
+	+ operation control
+	+ file-system space allocation
+	+ device allocation
+	+ buffering, caching, and spooling
+	+ I/O scheduling
+	+ device-status monitoring, error handling, and failure recovery
+	+ device-driver configuration and initialization

+- The upper levels of the I/O subsystem access devices via the uniform interface provided by the device drivers.

+- The device name also has the form of a name in the file-system name space.
+When UNIX looks up this name in the file-system directory structures, it finds not a <major,minor> device number.
+The major device number identifies a device driver that should be called to handle the I/O to this device.
+The minor device number is passed to the device driver to index into a device table.
+The corresponding device-table entry gives the port address or the memory-mapped address of the device controller.